aldesantis/spotlight/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/pragmarb/pragma-rails-starter.

-## License

-This software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Possible checks

 - Check operations are all documented